spacetelescope/stdatamodels/docs/source/jwst/datamodels/models.rst

   Default is ``False``.

 SKIP_FITS_UPDATE
-  Used by `~jwst.datamodels.DataModel` when instantiating a model from a FITS file.
+  DEPRECATED in the future the fits header will always be used Used by `~jwst.datamodels.DataModel` when instantiating a model from a FITS file.
 When ``False``, models opened from FITS files will proceed and load the FITS header values into the model.
 When ``True`` and the